St Michael's Mount: Preservation

 The chapel of St Michael, a 15th-century building, has an embattled tower, one angle of which is a small turret, which served for the guidance of ships.
 The chapel is extra-diocesan and continues to serve the Order of St John by permission of Lord St Levan.
 Chapel Rock, on the beach, marks the site of a shrine dedicated to the Virgin Mary, where pilgrims paused to worship before ascending the mount.
 Many antiquities, comprising plate armour, paintings and furniture, are preserved at the castle.
 Several houses are built on the hillside facing Marazion, and a spring provides a natural flow of water.
-There is a row of eight houses at the back of the present village; built in 1885 they are known as Elizabeth Terrace.
+There is a row of eight houses at the back of the present village; built in 1885, they are known as Elizabeth Terrace.
 Some of the houses are occupied by staff working in the castle and elsewhere on the island.
 The mount's cemetery (currently no public access) contains the graves of former residents of the island and several drowned sailors.
 There are also buildings that were formerly the steward's house, a changing-room for bathers, the stables, the laundry, a barge house, a sail loft (now a restaurant), and two former inns.
 A former bowling green adjoins one of the buildings.
 The population of this parish in 2011 was 35.

 The harbour, enlarged in 1823 to accommodate vessels of up to 500 tonnes deadweight, has a pier dating back to the 15th century which has also been renovated.
 Queen Victoria disembarked from the royal yacht at St Michael's Mount in 1846, and a brass inlay of her footstep can be seen at the top of the landing stage.
 King Edward VII's footstep is also visible near the bowling green.
-In 1967 the Queen Mother entered the harbour in a pinnace from the royal yacht Britannia.
+In 1967 Queen Elizabeth the Queen Mother entered the harbour in a pinnace from the royal yacht Britannia.

-Another noteworthy point of interest on the island is its underground railway, which is still used to transport goods from the harbour up to the castle.
+The island underground railway is used to transport goods from the harbour to the castle.
 It was built by miners around 1900, replacing the pack horses which had previously been used.
-Its steep gradient renders it unsafe for passenger use; thus, the National Trust has made it out-of-bounds for public access.
+Its steep gradient renders it unsafe for passenger use; thus the National Trust has made it out-of-bounds for public access.

 The causeway between the mount and Marazion was improved in 1879 by raising it by 1 ft with sand and stones from the surrounding area.
 Repairs were completed in March 2016 following damage from the 2014 winter storms.
-Some studies indicate that any rise in ocean waters as well as existing natural erosion would put some of the Cornwall coast at risk, including St. Michael's Mount.
+Some studies indicate that any rise in ocean waters as well as existing natural erosion would put some of the Cornwall coast at risk, including St Michael's Mount.